 - Blood tests:

-- U&Es/creatinine to seek evidence of renal failure.
+- U&Es/creatinine to seek evidence of chronic kidney disease.
 They can be normal even in significant renal impairment, so consider using estimated GFR calculator (abbreviated MDRD calculation - MDRD = Modification of Diet in Renal Disease Study) or checking creatinine clearance by 24-hour urinary collection.

-- FBC to exclude anaemia of chronic renal failure or raised white cell count due to infection.
+- FBC to exclude anaemia of chronic kidney disease or raised white cell count due to infection.

-- Blood glucose should be checked if diabetes may be causing an osmotic diuresis and thus leading to lower urinary tract symptoms (LUTS).
+- Blood glucose should be checked if diabetes may be causing an osmotic diuresis and thus leading to LUTS.

 - Voiding diaries.